Cavaliers Set for ACC Home Opener Monday

 - The Cavaliers have blocked 10 shots in three different games this season (Howard, UMES, and Morgan St.)

-- Tabitha Amanze leads Virginia with 14 blocks on the season.
-Five different Cavaliers have recorded double-figures in blocks on the season.

-- The Cavaliers rank second in NCAA Division I with 7.8 blocks per game, a mark that leads the ACC

-- Tabitha Amanze leads Virginia with 14 blocks on the season.
-Five different Cavaliers are up to double-figures in blocks on the season.
+- Tabitha Amanze leads Virginia with 17 blocks on the season.
+Six different Cavaliers are up to double-figures in blocks on the season.

 Preseason Honors